niplav/site/resolving.md

 #### Sondej Sampling

-## Applications
+## Ontology Identification, Ontological Shifts and Ontological Crises

 Equipped with a notion of how to represent inconsistent preferences and how to resolve them, one can examine problems that have come up in other contexts and apply the knowledge gained to them.
 I will examine one of
 those: The problem of changing a preference as the underlying set of options changes.

-### Ontology Identification, Ontological Shifts and Ontological Crises

 The term "ontological crisis" was introduced in de Blanc and intuitively refers to a scenario in which an agent has